Liu-Hy/reading-notes-dataset-distillation/README.md

 **Method**:
 - Factorize the dataset into the cartesian product of a set of bases and a set of hallucinators $\\{H_{\theta_j}\\}$, where the hallucinators are style transfer networks that scales and shifts the latent features of the bases.
 This results in $|\mathcal{H}| |\mathcal{B}|$ synthetic examples.
 Visualizationg of the learned representation shows that the bases mainly store the structure and contour information, while the hallucinators render the styles and details of the image.
 - To encourage diversity of the hallucinators, trained a feature extractor and the hallucinators in an adversarial setting.
-The feature extractor act as an adversary that maximize the correlation between the outputs $\hat{x}_{ij}$ and $\hat{x}_{ik}$ of two different hallucinators from the same basis.
+The feature extractor act as an adversary that minimize the divergence between the outputs of two different hallucinators from the same basis.
+Let $F$ denote the feature extractor and $F_{-1}$ denote the feature at the last hidden layer.
+They use a contrastive loss as follows: